Are you getting a 0xc1900201 error installing Windows 10? I got both that and 0xc1900200. Here’s how I fixed it.

 I upgraded my venerable Dell E1505 to Windows 10 over the weekend.
 It was harder than it needed to be, but I got it running.
 It’s an old machine, but for some tasks, it can handle Windows 10.

 Here’s how I got the Windows 10 install working.

 Clicking the Windows 10 upgrade icon in my system tray failed.
 I got the message to the right, which made me speculate about Microsoft’s recreational drug use.
 My Dell had an older Intel CPU, but it was a mainstream Intel, and it met the minimum requirements.

-I tried several workarounds that I won’t repeat here because it wouldn’t be helpful.
+I tried several workarounds, including downloading the ISO file and trying to use the Media Creation Tool.
+Whether I did that or tried the easier update to Windows method, I got the same results.
 Each time the upgrade appeared to work, then would fail 45 minutes in with error codes 0xc1900200 or 0xc1900201.
 Neither error code is well documented, although one of the messages told me my CPU lacks the NX or XD feature.
 I vaguely remembered this machine having a BIOS feature to enable or disable that.